The Neighbors: Income

 of U.S. neighborhoods.

 The Neighbors: Occupations

-In the NW Harrison Blvd / NW 11Th St neighborhood, 47.5% of the working population is employed in executive, management, and professional occupations.
+In the NW Harrison Blvd / NW 11Th St neighborhood, 47.5% of the working population is employed in

 The second most important occupational group in this neighborhood is

 clerical, assistant, and tech support occupations, with 21.1% of the residents employed.